-One inevitable source of uncertainty arising while conducting steam/water experiments is the condensation due to heat losses in the system, which could affect the effective gas flow rate available for flooding.
-Because the steam flow rate was measured upstream of the test section, an overestimation of the amount effectively streaming trough the test section is possible.
-This explanation matches the fact that the gaseous Wallis parameter needed to reach flooding with steam/water was found higher than that with air and water.

-Unfortunately, no specific instrumentation was available during the experiments which could be used to quantify precisely the heat loosed between the steam mass flow meters and the test section.
-However, a plausibility check is possible over 3 different ways:
+The steam quality, and in particular condensation caused by heat losses in the test facility, could affect the effective gas flow rate available for flooding.
+In fact, the steam flow rate being measured upstream of the test section, an overestimation of the amount effectively streaming through the test section is possible.
+This explanation matches the fact that the gaseous Wallis parameter needed to reach flooding with steam/water was found to be higher than that with air and water.
+Unfortunately, no specific instrumentation was available during the experiments which could be used to measure the quality of the steam injected into the test section.
+Furthermore, no dedicated test was performed to estimate directly or indirectly the arising amount of liquid.